chandu1920698/project-calendarApp/README.md

 ## Post Installation Steps:

-1. Open any record of the above listed objects.
+1. Open any record page of the above listed objects.
 Click on Gear Icon > Edit page.
 2. Create a new tab on the page and name it accordingly.
 3. Search for 'pe_CalendarLwc' component in the search bar to the left and add it.
 4. Save the lightning record page.